ramsair/performance-analyser/README.md

 * `check-types` — run `tsc --noEmit`
 * `compile-tests`, `watch-tests` — compile tests to `out` folder

-> See your `package.json` for exact script names and details.

 ---

 ## How it works (high level)